nf-core/phaseimpute/docs/usage.md

 ## Samplesheet posfile

 You will need a samplesheet with information about the reference panel sites for using the `--steps [impute,validate]`.
 You can generate this samplesheet from `--steps panelprep`.
-Use this parameter to specify its location.
+Use the `--posfile` parameter to specify its location.
 It has to be a comma-separated file with at least 5 columns, and a header row as shown in the examples below.

 ```bash
 --posfile '[path to samplesheet file]'